Audi VW P0171 Fault Code

 Knowing how to diagnose and properly treat the cause of this error code is essential to maintaining your car in perfect working order.

 - Troubleshooting the VW P0171 error code on your car can be tricky.
-But now you know that this code indicates a lean condition in your combustion engine.
+But now you know this code indicates a lean condition in your combustion engine.
 This is because the air-to-fuel ratio is off what it should normally be.

 - Check all of your vacuum lines and hoses for leaks.
 If you find any, then replace them.
 You can also repair other intake leaks.